 Substance abuse is a huge problem throughout the country.
 Millions of people are currently struggling with an addiction to drugs and/or alcohol.
-That said, this increase in the number of people battling drug addiction has called for a greater demand for addiction treatment services.
+That said, this increase in the number of people battling drug addiction has called for a greater demand in addiction treatment services.

 Perhaps one of the premier locations for substance abuse services is Florida.
 In the past decade, substance abuse treatment and recovery in Florida has exploded.
 Thousands of addicts and alcoholics travel to the Sunshine State each year in search of an answer to their substance use disorder.
 Out-of-state treatment has long been a popular approach to addiction treatment.